 Practice and certification

-To this day, I practice, every day 2:30 hours, pranayama, asanas, and seated meditation, and continue to update myself regularly in the Iyengar Yoga method in Denmark and abroad.
+To this day (2020); I practice 2:30 hours, six days a week – and continue to update myself regularly in the Iyengar yoga method in Denmark and abroad.

 In addition to that, I have followed the three-year training program with Stephanie Quirk covering the therapeutic aspects of the Iyengar Yoga system.
 I have studied at the